otto-de/api-guidelines/api-guidelines/global/basic-concepts/rules/must-ensure-implementation-is-compliant-to-openapi-specification.md

 ---
-type: MUST
 id: R000076
 ---

-# ensure implementation complies with the contract
+# MUST ensure implementation complies with the contract

 The contract defined in the specification (i.e. OpenAPI or AsyncAPI) is binding.
 API providers must ensure that the implementation complies with the agreed specification.